- Software development

-Your backend developers will start coding the core features of your ERP.
-They will use development tools to make the process efficient.
+Your backend developers need to begin by coding the core features of your ERP.

 Being open-source, it will give your developers much better freedom to customize it according to your specific business requirements than proprietary ERP software like Oracle Cloud ERP, NetSuite, etc,

 Lansa ERP framework can accelerate the implementation of features for production planning, billing of material, production control, production reporting, financial asset management, etc.